cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

 You don't need Elm's compiler to enforce these patterns, but experiencing enforced discipline helps you recognize when you're being undisciplined.

+(Actually, IMHO you _do_ need Elm's compiler; I'm trying not to sound Elm biased but who am I kidding 😆)

 ## The Craft Connection

 This connects back to something I've been thinking about regarding [coding as craft](/posts/coding-as-craft-going-back-to-the-old-gym/).
 Master craftsmen often impose constraints on themselves - not because they have to, but because constraints force innovation and build skill.

 The discipline I learned from Elm's compiler made me a better React developer.
+And I'm more mindful with Kotlin and Golang as well, even though most of that stuff isn't functional at all.
 The constraints didn't limit my creativity; they channeled it in more productive directions.

 When you're building state management with `useReducer`, you're not just solving the immediate problem - you're practicing a way of thinking about state, time, and change.
 The habits you build in one context carry over to others.

 The real question isn't "Which approach is better?"
 It's "What can I learn from this constraint that will make me better when the constraint is removed?"

 Sometimes the best teacher is a language that simply won't let you make certain mistakes.
 Even if you never ship Elm to production, the lessons in discipline are worth the price of admission.

+So even if you have no realistic prospect of using Elm (or Haskell, OCaml or any other ambitious functional language) professionally – learning might make you a better developer nonetheless.